Gilles Müller: 2017: Career-best year, top 25 debut and career-high ranking

 Müller finally won his maiden ATP World Tour title at the 2017 Sydney International, over a decade after his first final.
 He saved a match point in the first round against Alexandr Dolgopolov.
 This came less than a week after he lost in the men's doubles final of the 2017 Brisbane International, playing alongside Sam Querrey.

 He also made the final of Estoril, losing to Pablo Carreño Busta in what was his first ATP final played on clay.
 This resulted in him reaching a singles ranking of 26.

 Then, at the 2017 Ricoh Open aged 34, Müller set up the oldest ATP World Tour tournament singles final in 41 years against Ivo Karlović, aged 38.
-He won the match in two straight tiebreaks (7–6, 7–6), claiming his second ATP World Tour title in the process.
+He won the match in two straight tiebreaks (7–6, 7–6), claiming his second ATP Tour singles title in the process.

 Despite being ranked 26 in the world, Müller's excellent form on grass in the last 12 months saw him earn a seeding of 16th at Wimbledon, where he made the quarterfinals after defeating world No. 2 Rafael Nadal in a five-set thriller, winning (6–3, 6–4, 3–6, 4–6, 15–13) in 4 hours and 48 minutes.
 The Luxembourger would subsequently have his run at The Championships ended by the eventual runner-up Marin Čilić, who beat him in another match that went five sets (6–3, 6–7, 5–7, 7–5, 1–6), after Müller experienced physical fatigue during the 5th set.

 After reaching a career-high singles ranking of world No. 21 on 31 July and ending the season ranked world No. 25, he was elected Luxembourg's Sportsman of the Year for the fourth year in a row.